chohh7391/kimm_wheel_legged_robot_lab/README.md

     - Listing the available tasks:

-        Note: It the task name changes, it may be necessary to update the search pattern `"Kimm-Wheel-Legged_Robot"` (in the `scripts/list_envs.py` file) so that it can be listed.
+        Note: It the task name changes, it may be necessary to update the search pattern `"Kimm-Wheel-Legged_Robot-"` (in the `scripts/list_envs.py` file) so that it can be listed.

         ```bash